benhoyt/benhoyt.github.com/writings/index.md

 ## 2020

 * [Different approaches to HTTP routing in Go](/writings/go-routing/) compares routing techniques, including five custom approaches and three using third-party routing libraries.
 (July)
+* [Go filesystems and file embedding](https://lwn.net/Articles/827215/) presents the draft designs for a filesystem interface and a standard way to embed files in a Go binary.
+(July, LWN.net)
 * [The sad, slow-motion death of Do Not Track](https://lwn.net/Articles/826575/) talks about the valiant but almost-dead 10-year effort to prevent tracking with the "`DNT: 1`" header.
 (July, LWN.net)
 * [What's new in Lua 5.4](https://lwn.net/Articles/826134/) covers exactly that.
 (July, LWN.net)
 * [An overview of Hugo](https://lwn.net/Articles/825507/), a flexible static website generator written in Go and optimized for speed.
 (July, LWN.net)